uwmadisonieee/Tutorials/Lynda/README.md

 5. Login to your Wisc.edu account
 6. If it ask you if you have a Lynda.com account you can just say "No"
 7. Enjoy your endless amount of videos to watch!

+## Why Lynda.com is great

+- You get quality videos about anything you can think about learning
+- You get to download the materials they use in the video
+- You can download videos for offline watching with their app
+- They have a transcript for each video and closed captions
+- They try to update their videos with newer version of software that come out yearly
+- They break videos well into sections